 I have read with interest lately the commentary about the use of the telephone for making contact with prospective work providers.
 Some say that ‘cold calling’ is of no value and in certain cases, I would agree because of the way the call is handled.
 My response to someone on Twitter recently about cold calling was to be “relationally cool” and by that, I do not mean unprofessional!
 There are two aspects to this phrase; firstly, it is all about having the goal of building a relationship with the person on the other end of the phone.
 Second, being cool for me is breaking this awful practice of ‘hard sell’

-When I answer a call and someone garbles down the phone, “Is that Mr Latchford?” (my name is Langford) or worse still, “We are offering you Mr Latchford because you signed up to our offer!”
+When I answer a call and someone garbles down the phone, “Is that Mr Latchford?” (my name is Langford) or worse still, “We are offering you, Mr Latchford, because you signed up for our offer!”
 Yet, I have never heard of the company calling and neither did I sign up for their offer!
 It gives the professional Sales and Marketing fraternity a bad name and makes our job more challenging.
-I also find the insincere ‘patter’ unhelpful when I talk with people.
+I also find the insincere ‘patter’ unhelpful when I talk to people.
 I think quotas and the pressure to earn a living have added to this purposeless exercise.
 Yet, there is a place for using the telephone for those who use it well.

 The Road Map